kcwu229/Sam_Library/README.md

 Background:

 #### You are owner in Sam's library, due to COVID-19, you design start an online library to lend books to readers.
 And you are going to build a webpage with up-to-date book list to readers recommendation and also for promotion.
 As a result, you have to build:
-     1. Search function
+     1. Search
-     2. Adding book
+     2. Adding
-     3. Deleting book
+     3. Delete

 ---------------------------------------------------------------------------------------------